chalmersplasmatheory/DREAM/doc/sphinx/source/imas/index.rst

 The ``setUpDREAM()`` option can be used to initialize a DREAM settings object as an output from the function.
 The object initializes a DREAM run with the initial conditions for the physical quantities set from the IDS and the temperature and electric field calculated self-consistently.
 A few other settings might be required to be set independently from the IDS read in function.
 A simple example on how to use IDS's with DREAM can be found in the examples directory in the DREAM repository (``examples/imas``).
 This is a Python script which creates a ``dream_settings.h5`` file which can be used to run DREAM with the necessary input.
 The execution of the example file requires the ``imas`` Python module to be installed.
 The input generation from IDS's is conducted independently from running DREAM with the settings file, and can be run separately.

-The option not to create a DREAM settings object is currently not implemented, the loaded data could be saved in Python lists or dictionaries.
+The option not to create a DREAM settings object generates a dictionary with the relevant physical quantities.

 .. code-block:: python